cvmfs/cvmfsexec/README.md

 repo
 ```
 The first time you run the above it will take a long time as singularity
-downloads the image from dockerhub and cvmfs mounts the repositories,
+downloads the image from dockerhub and cvmfs fills its cache, but
-but running it again should be very fast.
+running it again should be very fast.

 Alternatively, to make it easier to execute repeatedly interactively
 from the command line, you can put the singularity container path in a